David Scott Leibowitz

 About the Artist and his Work

 Mr. Leibowitz completed his formal education in 1976 with a bachelor of Fine Arts in Cinema from the University of Bridgeport.
-Studies included film, video, photography, and art, with experimental filmaker Warren Bass, and Video artist Shalom Gorewitz.
+Studies included film, video, photography, and art, with experimental filmmaker Warren Bass, and Video artist Shalom Gorewitz.
 During the late seventies, he completed his formative period working for Director/Cinematographer Tibor Hirsch.

 In 1991, he was approached by Jim Ross and Randy Pardy of Detroit Digital Studios to bring his unique skill and vision to a Shima Seiki Image Graphics Workstation.
 The resulting work has produced images of extraordinary beauty and delicacy.
-In the past few years, this work has been published in a feature article in Confetti magazine, in Polaroid's Test magazine, twice in Computer Artist magazine, in the Jeremy Gardiner book, Digital Photo-Illustration, on the Quantum Access CD-Rom, The Virtual Gallery, and in the book Fractal Design: Painter 3 Complete.
+In the next few years, this work was been published in a feature article in Confetti magazine, in Polaroid's Test magazine, twice in Computer Artist magazine, in the Jeremy Gardiner book, Digital Photo-Illustration and on the Quantum Access CD-Rom, The Virtual Gallery.
+His work with the application Painter was published in a few of the Fractal Design Painter books.
+In 1995 he turned his attention to the moving image, hand painting video a frame at a time in the computer and incorporated 3D rendering into his art.

 Work can be viewed also at www.wmgallery.com.